 Chicken Country Captain is a true old South classic.
-Chicken, onions, garlic, peppers and curry powder with raisins and toasted almonds.
+Chicken, onions, garlic, peppers, and curry powder with raisins and toasted almonds.

 It’s really hard to beat the classics.
-And this Chicken Country Captain is a true old South classic.
+And this Chicken Country Captain is a true old South classic recipe.
 When I tweeted last week that I was making it, I got a response back from a blogging friend saying “You ARE going old-school!”
 Yes, ma’am.
 I sure did.
 And I thoroughly enjoyed it!

 I’m sure it has been at least thirty years since I had the dish known throughout the South as Chicken Country Captain.
 Of course, there are a few different versions, but whichever recipe you use, they all contain onion, bell pepper, garlic, curry powder and either raisins or currants.